 If you currently have an auto loan with a less than stellar interest rate, you may want to consider refinancing your car loan with a company like Clearlane.
 According to stats from the lending platform, refinancing an auto loan saves the average consumer $107 per month and $1,687 in interest over the life of their loan.

 Of course, those savings are predicated on qualifying for a lower interest rate with Clearlane.
-While the company does offer rates that start at 3.64%, keep in mind that the best rates and terms only go to consumers with excellent credit.
+Keep in mind that the best rates and terms only go to consumers with excellent credit.
 If your credit is poor or just okay, it’s likely you’ll pay more than the lowest advertised rate.
 Then again, refinancing could still be a great deal, but only if you’re able to secure a lower rate than you’re paying now.

 That’s why auto loan refinancing is usually best for consumers who have improved their credit substantially since they first took out their car loan.
 With a better credit score, Clearlane and other auto refinancing companies may be able to get you into a new loan with a lower monthly payment and better terms.